arslanmusaddiq/1DT308-Introductory-Project/labs/2_TIG Stack.md

 ![Program output](../images/mosquitto-all.png)

+At this point, your mosquitto is up and running.

 # Step 3: Set up a TIG Stack

 The next step is to hook this up with the TIG stack to visualize the data.